gakunkel/python-challenge/README.md

 # python-challenge
-This project contains analysis of separate budget and poll data using Python
+This project contains pythonic analysis of election data from a small town as well as data relating to past budgets.